aleveille/octant-dashboard-turnkey/README.md

-# Octant Dashboard turnkey Docker image and Helm deployment files
+# (DEPRECATED) Octant Dashboard turnkey Docker image and Helm deployment files

+## Deprecation notice

+[VMware/Tanzu has deprecated Octant](https://github.com/vmware-archive/octant).
+By extension, this repository is now deprecated has wel..

+## Intro

 This repository provides ready-to-use Helm deployment files and a Docker image to deploy the [Octant](https://octant.dev/) tool in your Kubernetes cluster in